s1ddok/Fiber2D/README.md

 This project originated as [cocos2d-objc](https://github.com/cocos2d/cocos2d-objc) rewrite to Swift.
 As I stopped commiting to the repo since June, because Obj-C is dead for me.

+This is still in a very **alpha state**, but you already can build some games with it, even though it may be unpleasant process as I change API almost every day.
+The project served as `.dylib` that builds by Swift Package Manager.
+It requires some project config in order to use it, but you can experiment with the demo provided in the repo.
-This is still in a very **proof-of-a-concept** state, where you can't really make any use of it yet.
-Currently it is served as a barely working demo, which compiles only with XCode.
-Some code parts still smell like Objective-C (some does not, though). *Generally the project is in transition from cocos2d-objc to Swifty style and most of (**all**? :) ) API will change.*
+*Generally the project is in transition from cocos2d-objc to Swifty style and most of (**all**? :) ) API will change.*

 # Name
 Why is this not called `cocos2d-swift`.
 How dare you?!